 2. Aftertime (Zombie book series)

 As an anthropologist, I really appreciate author Sophie Littlefield’s attention to underlying cultural themes, explored amid the bleak setting of a zombie apocalypse.
 Via its protagonists, Aftertime tackles issues on self-worth, love, personal sacrifice, and more — without letting go of the brain-thirsty action that us zombie fans love.

 This series’ main character, Cass, pops out of the pages as a very relatable character.
 She’s a mother who awakens to find herself as a zombie that’s mysteriously turned back human.
 Cass then embarks on a dangerous search for her daughter, seeking help in a world filled with flesh-hungry Beaters (i.e. zombies).

 In the version I read, I did find a few editorial mistakes here and there.
 There’s also some inconsistency in scene descriptions.
 However, on the whole, Littlefield’s releases are among the best zombie apocalypse books in recent years.
-A definite survival thrill-ride built on a solid premise.
+Aftertime is a definite survival thrill-ride built on a solid premise.